SEBOLBolivia/SEBOLBolivia.github.io/bcde2021/callforpapers.md

 <h4 style="color:#2d877d;"> ABOUT THE CONFERENCE</h4>

-The Bolivian Conference on Development Economics aims to bring together local and international scholars to exchange ideas and discuss recent research on all areas related to economic development.
-We welcome theoretical and applied research submissions, and we particularly encourage Bolivian scholars at an early stage in their careers to submit their work.
+The Bolivian Conference on Development Economics aims to bring together local and international scholars for the exchange of ideas and discussion of recent research on all areas related to economic development.
+We welcome theoretical and applied research submissions, and we particularly encourage female scholars and Bolivian scholars at an early stage in their careers to submit their work.

-The conference is organized by the Society of Bolivian Economists (SEBOL), with support of Universidad Privada de Santa Cruz de la Sierra (UPSA), the Bolivian Academy of Economic Sciences (ABCE), the Institute for Advanced Development Studies (INESAD), and the Sustainable Development Solutions Network – Bolivia (SDSN).
-Thanks to the support of these institutions, this year's conference has no fees for participants and presenters.
+The conference is organized by the Society of Bolivian Economists (SEBOL), with support of Universidad Privada de Santa Cruz de la Sierra (UPSA), the Bolivian Academy of Economic Sciences (ABCE), the Institute for Advanced Development Studies (INESAD), and the Sustainable Development Solutions Network – Bolivia (SDSN). __Thanks to the support of these institutions, this year's conference has no fees for participants and presenters.__

 <h4 style="color:#2d877d;"> CONFIRMED KEYNOTE SPEAKERS</h4>